getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @self.descendants - Non-modular children + all descendants of the current page

-Similar to `.children`, the `.descendants` collection will retrieve all the **published non-modular children** but continue to recurse through all their children.
+Similar to `.children`, the `.descendants` collection will retrieve all the **published non-modular children** but continue to recurse through all their children:

 [prism classes="language-yaml line-numbers"]
 content: